inlivedev/inlive-website/content/docs/tutorial/app-with-webrtc/index.md

 }
 ```

+Keep in mind that we've already store the stream ID (`data.id`) on a variable called `streamId`.
+This ID will be used as a parameter on later functions.

 We need to set the video element to be muted and autoplay to make the video plays automatically once it's loaded.

 ### 3. Capture the video.